-At its regular meeting held on 21 December 2017, the NBRM Council decided to extend the application period of the non-standard measure for reducing the reserve requirement base in denars of the commercial banks for the amount of newly approved loans of net exporters and domestic producers of electricity for two additional years.
+At its regular meeting held on 21 December 2017, the NBRM's Council decided to continue the application of the non-standard measure for reducing the base of reserve requirement in denars of the commercial banks for the amount of newly approved loans of net exporters and domestic producers of electricity for two additional years.

-- At its regular meeting held on 13 March 2018, the NBRM's Operational Monetary Policy Committee decided to cut CB bill interest rate by 0.25 percentage points, to 3.00%, and the supply of CB bills to be unchanged, at the level of Denar 25,000 million.
+- At its regular meeting held on 13 February 2018, the NBRM's Operational Monetary Policy Committee decided to cut CB bill interest rate by 0.25 percentage points, to 3.00%, and the supply of CB bills to be unchanged, at the level of Denar 25,000 million.
 Furthermore, the Committee decided to reduce the interest rates on 7-day and overnight deposit facilities by 0.20 and 0.10 percentage points, respectively (to 0.30% and 0.15%, respectively).